deepanshu-rawat6/Learning_DevOps/README.md

-This contains my learning of DevOps, covering the DevOps Roadmap by Saiyam Pathak.
+This contains my learning of DevOps, covering the DevOps Roadmap 2022

 Syllabus: